dfelinto/blender-manual/manual/editors/3dview/navigate/walk_fly.rst

    :Shortcut:  :kbd:`Shift-AccentGrave`
    :Menu:      :menuselection:`View --> Navigation --> Walk Navigation`

-On activation the mouse pointer will move at the center of the view, and a cross marker will appear...

-This navigation method behaves similar to the first person navigation system available in most 3D world games.
+This navigation method behaves like a typical first person game.
-It works with a combination of keyboard arrow keys and mouse movement.
+It works with a combination of keyboard keys and mouse movement.

 Usage
 -----

-Move the mouse in the direction you want to look and use the following hotkeys to walk around the scene.
+Move the mouse in the direction you want to look and use the keys listed below to walk around the scene.

 When you are happy with the new view, press :kbd:`LMB` to confirm.
-In case you want to go back from where you started, press :kbd:`Esc` or :kbd:`RMB`, as usual.
+In case you want to go back to where you started, press :kbd:`Esc` or :kbd:`RMB`.

-If the defaults values (speed, mouse sensitivity, etc...) need adjustments for your project, in the :doc:`Preferences </editors/preferences/index>`.
+All these keys are also listed in the Status Bar while navigating.
+Settings like mouse sensitivity and default speed can be adjusted in the :doc:`Preferences </editors/preferences/navigation>`.

 .. list-table::
    :widths: 10 90